rust-unofficial/patterns/idioms/mem-replace.md

 `String`, which does not need to allocate.
 As a result, we get the original `name` *as an owned value*.
 We can then wrap this in another enum.

+`mem::replace` is very similar, but allows us to specify what to replace the value with.
+An equivalent to our `mem::take` line would be `mem::replace(name, String::new())`.

 Note, however, that if we are using an `Option` and want to replace its value with a `None`, `Option`’s `take()` method provides a shorter and more idiomatic alternative.